Hidetaka Tenjin

-Hidetaka Tenjin (天神 英貴, Tenjin Hidetaka) is a Japanese mecha anime artist and science fiction illustrator.
+Hidetaka Tenjin (天神 英貴, Tenjin Hidetaka) is a Japanese mecha anime artist, science fiction illustrator, and voice actor.

 Personal life

 Hidetaka Tenjin was born in Nishinomiya, Kobe City, on October 13, 1973.
 After graduating from the Shibaura institute of Technology's Department of System Engineering, majoring in mechanical control systems, he became a freelance illustrator.

+In 2022, Tenjin won the prestigious Inkpot Award, given by Comic-Con International, for his contributions to the world of animation.

-Mechanical and Sci-fi Illustrations
+Mechanical and science fiction illustrations

 Later he established the Tenjin Studio Ltd. where he began working on plastic model box art, video game software and DVD cover art, illustrations, etc., the best known being in the Hasegawa Macross series, the Bandai MG Gundam series, Konami's Gradius V videogame, Space Battleship Yamato Fact File illustrations, etc. He has declared in many occasions that his realistic art style is influenced by the works of Yoshiyuki Takani, Noriyoshi Ohrai, Shigeru Komatsuzaki, Yuji Kaida and Tsuyoshi Nagano.

 Anime

-Tenjin Hidetaka has also worked as an animation artist in several sci-fi anime productions like Macross Zero, Sousei no Aquarion, Gundam Evolve, Macross Frontier and Macross Delta.
+Tenjin has also worked as an animation artist in several sci-fi anime productions like Macross Zero, Sousei no Aquarion, Gundam Evolve, Macross Frontier and Macross Delta.